 Whenever I travel to any city, new or old, I always go armed with a list of bakeries to visit.
 Eating my way through a city is my way of getting to know it: through the food.
-The first day I was walking by myself I ended up at Breka Bakery & Cafe in the Robson Street area of downtown Vancouver.
-Luckily, I arrived just in time for my mid-morning snack.
-What called out to me from the bakery case?
-Apple Strudel.
+This recipe is inspired by one I ate at Breka Bakery & Cafe in the Robson Street area of downtown Vancouver.
+As soon as I got home from that trip I knew I had to make my own – EASY – version.

 That’s right, my friends.
 Apple Strudel in the oven in less than 15 minutes.
 And it tastes amazing, like apple pie for breakfast. #win